Virginia Estate Administration

 Opening an Estate

-Generally, to administer an estate proceeding in Virginia, either the nominated executor or the person seeking to qualify will contact the Circuit Court.
+Generally, to administer an estate proceeding in NoVa, either the nominated executor or the person seeking to qualify will contact the Circuit Court.
 Which Circuit Court is contacted is dependent upon where the individual resided.
 This appointment is used to petition the court to open the estate.
-The individual should be a Virginia resident and must be prepared with the proper documentation.
-If they are not a state resident, a Virginia resident should accompany the individual to the hearing.
+The individual should be a NoVa resident and must be prepared with the proper documentation.
+If they are not a state resident, they should accompany the individual to the hearing.

 The individual should present the clerk with a variety of documents that include: